When it comes to choosing a product and content recommendations vendor, evaluating the solutions available on the market can be a challenge.

 Session-Based Recommendations

-These personalized recommendations work by understanding visitor intent based on interactions observed in an ongoing browser session as someone visits a site and then analyzing the search and browsing behavior in real-time.
+These personalized recommendations work by understanding visitor intent based on interactions observed in an ongoing visitor browser session and analyzing the search and browsing behavior in real time.

-Session-based data tailors a user’s experience to their interests — making them more likely to buy.
+This session-based data can successfully tailor the customer experience to their interests — making them more likely to buy.

 For example, imagine I’ve searched for some golf pants on an ecommerce website, which I’ve promptly added to my cart.
 Session-based recommendations may start showing me with golf-related items automatically.